kemsar/verizon-messages/README.md

 ## License

 This project is made available under the MIT License, you can obtain a full copy of it [here](https://opensource.org/licenses/MIT).

+## Acknowledgements

+I built this off of a copy of cyfrost's very good [Todoist for Linux project](https://github.com/cyfrost/todoist-linux).